Jan.

 In Cape Town: African Penguins

-More importantly, I didn’t tell you about the cutest little dudes on the planet–the African penguins–who happen to make their home on Boulder’s.
-Animated and photogenic, these little guys draw hundreds each day who gawk and fawn over them.
-Let me tell you, they soak it all up just like this little guy who I convinced to pose for a photo.
-See, you didn’t know that I was the penguin whisperer did you?
+Animated and photogenic, the penguins draw hundreds each day to gawk and fawn over them.
+Trust, they soak it up just like this little guy who I convinced to pose for a photo.
+You didn’t know that I was the penguin whisperer did you?

 Henry tried to shake me in a crowd of look-a-likes.